goIdmage/goIdmage/README.md

-i cook-a the spaghetti-a code-a.
+i cook-a the spaghetti-a code-a. i eat-a the parantheses-a.

 #### Languages